 Agri reforms implementation will be ‘1991 moment for agriculture and rural economy’

-If implemented in letter and spirit, these agri reforms are going to be the ‘1991 moment for the agriculture and rural economy’
+If implemented in letter and spirit, these agri reforms are going to be the ‘1991 moment for the agriculture and rural economy

 By Pankaj Bobade

-Equity markets were pregnant with expectations immediately after the honourable PM’s 8 pm address on May 12, 2020, and it was evident from the SGX Nifty’s immediate jump and domestic market opening the next day.
-PM Modi had promised support worth Rs 20 lakh cr to the economy, including Rs 9.9 lakh cr infused earlier by the central government (Rs 1.9 lakh cr.) and the RBI (Rs 8 lakh cr.) through various measures in response to fight against COVID-19 pandemic.
-Taking the cues from the steps taken by the developed nations to shore up their economies, domestic equity markets had conjectured the support in form of the stimulus or handouts/ helicopter money to be handed over to the affected population which would encourage them to spend on staples to discretionary goods.RELATED NEWS
+Equity markets were pregnant with expectations immediately after the honorable PM’s 8 pm address on May 12, 2020, and it was evident from the SGX Nifty’s immediate jump and domestic market opening the next day.
+PM Modi had promised support worth Rs 20 lakh cr to the economy, including Rs 9.9 lakh cr infused earlier by the central government (Rs 1.9 lakh cr.) and the RBI (Rs 8 lakh cr.) through various measures in response to the fight against COVID-19 pandemic.
+Taking cues from the steps taken by the developed nations to shore up their economies, domestic equity markets had conjectured the support in the form of the stimulus or handouts/ helicopter money to be handed over to the affected population which would encourage them to spend on staples to discretionary goods.
+RELATED NEWS

 The markets are not expected to react immediately unless the fruits of the reforms are seen in concrete form in the earnings of India Inc., but a positive start with a hope for further build-up as things get converted cannot be ruled out.

-Further, day 4 & day 5 announcements too did not have much to cheer about, except the additional allocation of Rs 40,000 cr for MNREGA to offer work for the labourers who are returning from cities, which would be a booster for rural income in these challenging times.
-Additional borrowing limits for states, subject to undertaking reforms and enhanced borrowing by the centre would push the sovereign yields in the near term.
-Overall, the announcements made by the Finance Ministers in a series of 5 press conferences did not live up to the market participant’s expectations that were built up after the honourable PM’s address, making it another case of lost opportunity to address investors’ sagging sentiments.
+Further, day 4 & day 5 announcements too did not have much to cheer about, except the additional allocation of Rs 40,000 cr for MNREGA to offer work for the laborers who are returning from cities, which would be a booster for rural income in these challenging times.
+Additional borrowing limits for states, subject to undertaking reforms and enhanced borrowing by the center would push the sovereign yields in the near term.
+Overall, the announcements made by the Finance Ministers in a series of 5 press conferences did not live up to the market participant’s expectations that were built up after the honorable PM’s address, making it another case of lost opportunity to address investors’ sagging sentiments.

 Source: Financialexpress